|Alma Mater:||Colorado College|

 Shaw came to Grand Forks after having spent the previous two seasons as head coach and general manager of the United States Hockey League’s (USHL) Dubuque Fighting Saints, with whom he amassed a two-year record of 69-42-0-9 (.613).

 Prior to his time in Dubuque, Shaw was an assistant coach with the NHL’s New Jersey Devils (2012-13), San Jose Sharks (2009-12) and Minnesota Wild (2007-09).
 While with the Sharks, Shaw’s power play ranked among the top four in the NHL in each of his three seasons, ranking second in both 2010-11 and 2011-12 and fourth in 2009-10.
 It was the NHL’s only power play to be ranked in the top four in all three of those years.

-Originally from Seattle, Shaw’s family includes wife Carolyn, daughter Clare, and son Hayden, a sophomore defenseman for the Fighting Hawks.
+Originally from Seattle, Shaw’s family includes wife Carolyn, daughter Clare, and son Hayden, a junior defenseman for the Fighting Hawks.